alertedsnake/packagetracker/README.rst

 Status
 =======

-Currently the UPS and USPS interfaces work... mostly well.
+Currently the UPS, USPS, and FedEx interfaces work... mostly well.
 I'm sure there are weird edge cases everywhere, there's a lot of documentation to read, not all of it good.

-The FedEx interface is a little broken, I'm not sure if it's the `python-fedex`_ that isn't fetching the right information from the API, or the API just not returning useful tracking, but right now, you get basically nothing.

 License
 =======